GMUBajaSAE/telemetry/README.md

 #Libraries
 The GUI application is written in Java utilizing Swing as the main GUI library.
--The program uses the [Apahe POI](https://poi.apache.org/) library to format and export real time data written directly onto an excel spreadsheet wit .xls .
+- [Apahe POI](https://poi.apache.org/) library to format and export real time data written directly onto an excel spreadsheet wit .xls .
--[JserialComm](http://fazecast.github.io/jSerialComm/) library is used to communicate between AVR code written in C a the Java front-end iterface.
+- [JserialComm](http://fazecast.github.io/jSerialComm/) library is used to communicate between AVR code written in C a the Java front-end iterface.
--[JFreeChart](http://www.jfree.org/jfreechart/) is used as the main graphics library for chart formatting.
+- [JFreeChart](http://www.jfree.org/jfreechart/) is used as the main graphics library for chart formatting.

 #To Do
--Incorperate Hashmap caching to optimize the refresh rate of the serial communication -Switch to openGl framework for hardware acceleration -Resizable, customizable interface
+- Incorperate Hashmap caching to optimize the refresh rate of the serial communication
+- Switch to openGl framework for hardware acceleration
+- Resizable, customizable interface